We’ve all tossed out leftover vegetable scraps, thinking they’re done for, but did you know many common foods can regrow from scraps?

 Once you’ve cut the crown off about an inch below the leaves, let it sit for a few days so the end can dry out and callus over.
 This helps prevent it from rotting when you plant it.

-Next, place the crown in some water and put it where it gets sunlight.
-Now wait until it establishes roots.
+Wait until it establishes roots.
 After that, you can plant it in the soil and keep the soil moist.

-Herbs You Can Regrow From Scraps
+Herbs You Can Regrow from Scraps

 Here are some of our favorite herbs that will thrive with a second chance at life: